hypo69/hypo/docs/gemini/set 0/en/explainer/src/webdriver/README.md

 ## <algorithm>

 The algorithm is not directly represented by the provided code snippet.
-The code demonstrates usage examples, not the internal workings of the `Driver` class.
+The code demonStartes usage examples, not the internal workings of the `Driver` class.
 The overall workflow would involve instantiation of the `Driver` class (likely inheriting from a WebDriver implementation like Chrome), method calls to perform actions, and finally handling the results.

 ## <mermaid>